Visas for Same Sex Spouses

 Some spouses who were unable to live openly may worry about establishing a timeline for their relationship for the visa application process.
 Others were married in another country before same-sex weddings were legal in the U.S. and wonder whether they can apply for U.S. visas in the United States without getting married again.
-An attorney can help these concerns and can provide a source of legal support.
+An immigration attorney can help these concerns and can provide a source of legal support.

 If you’re in Texas and need a visa attorney for a same sex couple, contact Morales & Sparks.
 We’re strong supporters of applicants seeking a new life in the United States and understand the unique challenges same-sex spouses face.
 Contact us to speak to one of our attorneys about your visa application.Honest Client Reviews Contact Us Today